What is a hybrid car?

-Hybrid cars face a lower tax band than their internal-combustion equivalents.
-This is because vehicle tax in the UK is based on carbon dioxide emissions per kilometre, and the electric motors on board – which are zero emissions – lower the overall average CO2 emissions from hybrids.
+Hybrid cars fall into a lower tax band than their internal-combustion-engined equivalents.
+This is because road tax in the UK is based on carbon-dioxide emissions per kilometre, and the electric motors on board – which are zero-emissions – lower the overall CO2 emissions from hybrids.

 How do hybrid cars charge – and do you have to charge them at all?

-With a plug-in hybrid electric vehicle, charging is also done via the car’s engine and brakes.
-However, because of the larger battery sizes on board, a PHEV also needs to be charged externally via a three-pin plug at home, a home charging unit or a public charging unit.
+With a plug-in hybrid electric vehicle, charging is also done using the engine and brakes.
+However, because of their larger battery sizes, PHEVs also need to be plugged in to charge, either at home or at a public charging station.